Assessing Climate in Individual Classrooms and Schools

 As schools strive to achieve the specific behaviors each item suggests, they will no doubt see improvements in the culture of the school, as well as in the performance, commitment, behavior, and interactions that occur within its walls.
 Likewise, as schools increase the agreement with each of the items in this survey, they can expect a reduction of stress commonly associated with failure, rebelliousness, disruptiveness, and passive student behavior.

 You may wish to use this survey to evaluate the degree to which your school is committed to each item in terms of its philosophy or vision, as well as the degree to which the behaviors described in each item regularly occur in actual practice.
+(I also recommend that parents share their perceptions of these practices at the schools their children attend.)
 You can rate each item for an individual classroom, or according to your perception of the school environment as a whole.
+Note: This activity is good for professional development discussions and book study groups, perhaps addressing one section below at a time.

 Use the following scale to rate each item: